-Heather Ikemire, Ph.D., is chief program officer at the National Guild for Community Arts Education, overseeing the Guild’s program, membership, and marketing departments.
-Heather also directs the Guild’s work as backbone organization for the Creative Youth Development National Partnership, which currently includes the President’s Committee on the Arts and the Humanities, Americans for the Arts, and Massachusetts Cultural Council.
+Heather Ikemire, Ph.D., is chief program officer at the National Guild.
+Heather works alongside the Guild's CEO to shape and implement a strategic vision for Guild programming, ensuring successful execution of strategic goals and alignment with institutional core values.
+Heather oversees the Guild's work in learning, leadership development, and information resources and plays a lead role in the development of strategic alliances, including the Guild's role as a backbone organization for the Creative Youth Development (CYD) National Partnership.
+The Partnership, which also includes Americans for the Arts and Mass Cultural Council, launched in 2016 to organize and accelerate cross-sector advancement of CYD.
 Prior to her current position, Heather served as the Guild’s marketing and communications director for seven years, and as public relations manager for the former Madison Repertory Theatre in Madison, WI.
-Her research on community arts education, theatre for youth, and creative youth development has appeared in various publications and she helped guide the development of the Guild’s highly-regarded resource “Engaging Adolescents: Building Youth Participation in the Arts.”
+Her research on community arts education, theatre for youth, and creative youth development has appeared in various publications.
+She directed the development of the CYD National Action Blueprint and helped guide the development of the Guild’s highly-regarded resource “Engaging Adolescents: Building Youth Participation in the Arts.”
 She has a B.A. in English Literature from Vassar College, and a Ph.D. in Theatre with a concentration in Theatre for Youth from Arizona State University’s School of Film, Dance, and Theatre.
 Heather serves as secretary for the Rose Community Development Corporation in New Orleans, where she currently resides.

 Chief Operating Officer